Mattgeary/SDM_simulations/example_sim.md

 mod.9 <- glm(presence ~ mean.temp.yr * precip.yr, data = kenya.data, family = "binomial")
 ```

 This is overly simplistic (ignoring spatial autocorrelation etc.) but we can find the best model here using AIC.
 In fact mean temperature and altitude are far too correlated; we might have to deal with this and use a different model.
+We will remove the models using a combination of these variables from the delta AIC calculation.

 ```r